 Fort Lesley J. McNair, DC is located on the point of land where the Potomac and Anacostia rivers join in Washington, D.C.
 It has been an Army post for more than 200 years, third only to West Point and Carlisle Barracks in length of service.
 The military reservation was established in 1791 on about 28 acres of what then was called Greenleaf Point.
 Maj.
 Pierre C. L'Enfant included it in his plans for Washington, the Federal City, as a major site for the defense of the capital.

-About 90 percent of the present buildings on the post's 100 acres were built, reconstructed or remodeled by 1908.
 In 1901, with the birth of the Army War College, the post, now called Washington Barracks, became the Army's center for the education and training of senior officers to lead and direct large numbers of troops.
 The Army Industrial College was founded at McNair in 1924.
 It evolved into the Industrial College of the Armed Forces.
 The Army War College was reorganized as the Army-Navy Staff College in 1943, and became the National War College in 1946.
 The two colleges became the National Defense University in 1976.

 The post was renamed in 1948 to honor Lt.
 Gen. Lesley J. McNair, commander of Army ground forces during World War II, who was headquartered at the post and killed in Normandy, France, July 25, 1944.
 Fort McNair has been the headquarters of the U.S. Army Military District of Washington since 1966.